whatupjeff/altrufund/README.md

 #### On-Chain Criteria - Oracle Verification
 - For criteria that can be verified directly on the blockchain, oracles are used.
 - Oracles are automated, smart contract-based systems that verify project outcomes.
 They play a crucial role in unlocking staked assets based on the success of the project, as determined by pre-set, verifiable on-chain criteria.
-- - **Example**: A clean water project involves installing filtration systems in a rural area.
+- **Example**: A clean water project involves installing filtration systems in a rural area.
 The success is measured by the volume of clean water produced, data for which is tracked by smart sensors and verified by an oracle to ensure project criteria are met.

 ### Lending and Collateral
-- Lenders provide assets to service providers, with the hypercert serving as collateral.
+- Lenders provide loans to service providers with the hypercert serving as collateral.
 This arrangement aligns the interests of the service providers with the successful completion of the project.
+In technical terms, the lenders issue non-recourse zero-coupon notes secured by the hypercert.
 - Upon successful attestation and verification, the hypercert is transferred to the donor, signifying the project's success.
-Simultaneously, the staked bounty is transferred to the lender as a return on their investment.
+Simultaneously, the staked bounty is transferred to the lender as a return on their loan.

-### Conclusion
+## Conclusion
 In conclusion, Altrufund's Web3 system design leverages the power of blockchain technology to ensure transparency, accountability, and direct linkage between project success and financial transactions.
 It embodies a new era of impact-focused finance, where the achievements of social projects are tangibly and reliably rewarded.
-Altrufund innovatively bridges the gap between philanthropy and investment, fostering a dynamic ecosystem where social good and financial returns are mutually reinforcing.
+Altrufund bridges the gap between philanthropy and financial markets, fostering a dynamic ecosystem where social good and financial returns are mutually reinforcing.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.